Start Strong! — Use a Speech Introduction Your Audience Will Remember

-Imagine you're an audience member who hears this from a speaker at the start of a sales pitch:
+Imagine you're an attendee at a business conference who hears this at the start of a sales pitch:

-"Good morning.
+"Hi, everyone.
 I'm Glenn Collect-More, president of Collect-More Medical Billing.
 Our experts help hospitals and medical groups maximize practice revenue.
-I'm delighted to speak to you this morning.
+I'm delighted to be speaking to you this morning.

 . . .
 Do you want to increase the number of patients you see while reducing your paperwork?"